Our overall health and well-being is the result of the interaction between four major elements.

-The goal is to achieve holistic health, an “unlimited and unimpeded free flow of life force energy through body, mind, and spirit.”
+The goal is to achieve an unlimited and unimpeded free flow of life force energy through body, mind, and spirit.

 Holistic medicine teaches that the body has an innate capacity to heal itself.
 For this reason, it wants to promote and encourage this naturally occurring healing by using different treatments and methods.

-2. There is more to the patient than a disease
+2. There is more to the individual than a disease.

 For holistic medicine, illness is the result of an imbalance or dysfunction of the individual.
 In addition, one way to treat this imbalance is to change the effects of negative emotions, experiences, habits, and memories.
-In other words, a holistic physician encourages patients to explore the effects of emotions and experiences on their health and to unburden themselves of harmful emotions and thoughts.
+In other words, a holistic physician encourages patients to explore the effects of emotions and experience on their health and to unburden themselves of harmful emotions and thoughts

 Consequently, positive emotions and feelings like love, enthusiasm, and hope may help to restore the balance and bring the patient closer to well-being.

-Therefore, in this case, a disease is an opportunity for patients to learn more and improve themselves.
-Moreover, for physicians, each patient is a new opportunity to practice unconditional love and guide a person in their unique path towards wellness.
+In this case, a disease is an opportunity for individuals to learn more and improve themselves.
+Moreover, for physicians, each patient is a new opportunity to practice unconditional love and guide a person in the unique path towards wellness.

-An important part of the physician’s job is to educate and empower each patient so that they can make informed decisions about their health and treatments.
+An important part of the physicians’ job is to educate and empower each individual so they can make informed decisions about their health and treatment.